 How to start with Nucleus Family

-At just $399, Nucleus offers an affordable all-in-one package.
-The price includes all materials for sample collection, two-way shipping, and access to comprehensive health and trait reports.
+At just [PRICE.KIT_SOLO.ONE], Nucleus offers all materials for sample collection, two-way shipping, and access to comprehensive health and trait reports.
 You can also pay using your HSA or FSA plan and reduce out-of-pocket costs.

 To order the Nucleus Family kit: